DanielSSilva/danielssilva.github.io/_drafts/Azure-pipelines---YAML-structure-and-creating-simple-pipeline-for-Csharp-project.md

 Key points:
 * 1 - Here you can see all the jobs that ran and drill down into each job
-* 2 - Useful information regaring when did the pipeline started and what was its' duration
+* 2 - Useful information regarding when did the pipeline started and what was its' duration
 * 3 - The published artifact.
 In this case it will be the zip of the GreeterApp
-* 4 - Tests results and code coverage.
+* 4 - Test results and code coverage.
 I'll dedicate a post just for the code coverage part.

 # Wrapping up
 In this post, I've shared with you how to define a pipeline through YAML, as well as setting it up on Azure DevOps and running it.